AlexanderEggers/repolizer/README.md

   kapt "org.repolizer:repolizer-processor:$repolizer_version"

-  //the library requires you to use add the Room compiler dependency to your project (that will change with the next release) def room_version = "1.1.1-rc1" kapt "android.arch.persistence.room:compiler:$room_version" }
+  //the library requires you to use add the Room compiler dependency to your project (that will change with the next major release) def room_version = "1.1.1" kapt "android.arch.persistence.room:compiler:$room_version" }
 ```